Happy Durga Navami 2018 Wishes Images, Wallpaper, SMS, Messages, Photos, Pics, Quotes, Status and Greetings

-According to the Hindu calendar, Maha Navami is celebrated on the navam that is ninth day of the Shukla Paksha in the Indian month of Ashwina.
+Maha Navami falls on the ninth and last day of the Navratri festival.
+This year, it’s being observed on October 18.

-On this day, Goddess Durga is worshipped as Saraswati, the Goddess of wisdom and knowledge.
-People in south India celebrate Navami as Ayudha Puja where musical instruments, books, equipment of all kinds including automobiles and machinery are decorated and worshipped.
-While in the east and north-east India, Navami is celebrated as the third day of Durga Puja called Shodhasopachar puja, where Goddess Durga is worshipped as Mahishasurmardini (the goddess who killed the buffalo demon Mahishasur).
-While in north India, Kanjak or Kanya puja is observed on the auspicious day of Navami, where young unmarried girls are honoured and worshipped.
+It marks the final day of the long drawn battle between Goddess Durga and Mahishasura, where she emerges victorious on the tenth day or Vijayadashmi.
+People offer prayers to the Goddess and worship her as Mahishasuramardini – the slayer of the buffalo demon.

 Maha Navami marks the end of evil and the dawn of happiness and new beginnings.
-On this auspicious day, have curated wishes and greetings you can send to your friends and family wishing them a Happy Maha Navami.
+On this auspicious day, we have curated a list of wishes and greetings you can send to your friends and family.

 [ Durga Navami 2018: Puja Vidhi, Muhurat, Time, Mantra and Samagri ]